aysebilgegunduz/SwapNodes/README.md

 # SwapNodes
-This description is belongs to the Hacker Rank Swap Nodes Problem Description.
+This description is copied from the Hacker Rank Swap Nodes Problem Description.

 Swap operation: